-While working on a vast data set you sometimes get stuck with the MATCH Function not Working issue.
+While working on a vast data set you sometimes get stuck with the MATCH function not working issue.
 So, to help you overcome this issue, we will cover the possible reasons in this article, that are responsible for why your Excel MATCH function is not working.
-In the following picture, you will find out error message associated with MATCH Function.
+In the following picture, you will find out error message associated with the MATCH function.

-3 Cases with Solutions When MATCH Function Not Working in Excel
+When MATCH Function Not Working in Excel: 3 Cases with Solutions

 Case 1: #N/A!
 Error